jonathan-foucher/dayz-discord-bot/README.md

 <img src="resources/img/izurvive-connexion-example.png" alt="Example for IZurvive connexion links"/>

 ### Follow DayZ Twitter account

+You need to enable it with `TWITTER_ENABLED` environment variable set to true

 The bot will send all the DayZ tweets (as old as Twitter's APi allows us to get) and will post them on the chosen channel.
 It's really useful to be alerted of the latest news, especially for updates, technical problems, servers down alerts and public servers/characters wipes.